amitx2209/electricity-load-forecasting/README.md

 • **Source:** Kaggle – State-wise Power Consumption in India
 • **Type:** Time-series electricity consumption dataset
-• **Scope:** Single-state electricity load forecasting
+• **Scope:** Multi-state electricity load forecasting
 • **Granularity:** Daily electricity consumption

 The original dataset contains electricity consumption values for multiple Indian states.
-For this project, a single state was selected and extracted to form a **univariate time-series forecasting problem**.
+In this project, **each state is modeled independently** to create a scalable and extensible electricity load forecasting system.

 ---